cmhughes/latexindent.pl/documentation/sec-replacements.rst

 :numref:`lst:replacements`; as with all of the other fields, you are encouraged to customise and change this as you see fit.
-The options in this field will *only* be considered if the ``-r``, ``-rv`` or ``-rr`` switches are active; when discussing YAML settings related to either of the replacement-mode switches, we will use the style given in :numref:`lst:replacements`.
+The options in this field will *only* be considered if the ``-r``, ``-rv`` or ``-rr`` switches are active; when discussing YAML settings related to the replacement-mode switches, we will use the style given in :numref:`lst:replacements`.

  .. literalinclude:: ../defaultSettings.yaml
  	:class: .replaceyaml
  	:caption: ``replacements``
  	:name: lst:replacements
- 	:lines: 571-577
+ 	:lines: 571-579
  	:linenos:
  	:lineno-start: 571

+The first entry within the ``replacements`` field is ``amalgamate``, and is *optional*; by default it is set to 1, so that replacements will be amalgamated from each settings file that you specify.
+As you’ll see in the demonstrations that follow, there is no need to specify this field.

 You’ll notice that, by default, there is only *one* entry in the ``replacements`` field, but it can take as many entries as you would